-The Group has prepared working capital forecasts based on the 2023 budget updated for material known changes since it was prepared and the 2023 management accounts to 31 March 2023.
-The time period reviewed is to 30 April 2024.
-At 31 March 2023 the Group had cash balances of £2.2 million and the £2.5 million overdraft facility was undrawn.
-The model also considers the potential impact of rail contract awards that the Group is expecting to secure for revenue during the period that may be delayed or cancelled.
+The Group has prepared working capital forecasts based on the 2024 budget updated for material known changes since it was prepared.
+The time period reviewed is to 31 December 2025.
+At 31 May 2024 the Group had cash balances of £1.8 million and its £2.5 million overdraft facility was undrawn.
+The forecasts also consider the potential impact of contract awards that the Group is expecting to secure for revenue during the period that may be delayed or cancelled.

-The Board has concluded, after reviewing the work performed and detailed above, that there is a reasonable expectation that the Group has adequate resources to continue in operation until at least 30 April 2024.
+The Board has concluded, after reviewing the work performed and detailed above, that there is a reasonable expectation that the Group has adequate resources to continue in operation until at least 30 June 2025.
 Accordingly, they have adopted the going concern basis in preparing these financial statements.